AWN203 Sensor - Mirroring DeploymentUpdated Nov 13, 2023

 Ping the management IP address that you provided to Arctic Wolf to check network connectivity.

-Configure up to five 1G ports on your network switch as mirror ports.
+Configure up to five 1G ports as mirror ports on your switch.

 Create a 1G mirror connection.
 Using a CAT6 RJ45 Ethernet cable, connect LAN0 on the sensor to a mirror port on your network switch.

 (Optional) Create additional 1G mirror port connections.
-Repeat the previous step with any of the following ports:
+Repeat the previous step with any of these ports:

 LAN<ID>, IP address, and netmask of the optional LAN interface.